Invoca/style-guide/ruby/README.md

 ### SOLID Object Oriented Design
 These concepts should be applied generally when writing Object Oriented Code.
 Read more [here](https://en.wikipedia.org/wiki/SOLID).

-#### Single Responsibility Principle
+#### Single Responsibility Principle in More Detail
 > "Gather together the things that change for the same reasons.
 Separate those things that change for different reasons."
 > -- Robert C. Martin

 Design your classes such that all public methods relate to a singular purpose.
 Similarly, define your methods such that each only accomplishes a single task.

-> TIP: Describe your class aloud and listen for usage of the word: "AND"
+> TIP: Describe your class aloud and listen for usage of the word "AND" which implies that there are more responsibilities than there necessary.
 <details closed><summary>Examples</summary>

   ```ruby